-State Use Industries has continued to improve its coordination with other rehabilitative especially educational programs, programs of the MSDE.
-SUI's upholstery and metal fabrication programs at Maryland Correctional Institution - Hagerstown have been closely linked with corresponding vocational education Inmates are programs offered by MSDE at the same institution. sequenced through the vocational education programs prior to SUI Inmates enrolling in the registered apprenticeship employment. in these two trades are given credit for their hours in vocational education as well as perference in hiring.
+State Use Industries has continued to improve its coordination with other rehabilitative programs, especially educational programs of the MSDE.
+SUI's upholstery and metal fabrication programs at Maryland Correctional Institution - Hagerstown have been closely linked with corresponding vocational education programs offered by MSDE at the same institution.
+Inmates are sequenced through the vocational education programs prior to SUI employment.
+Inmates enrolling in the registered apprenticeship these two trades are given credit for their hours in in vocational education perference as well as in hiring.
 Coordination with the educational programs continues during industries employment as the trainees attend related classroom instruction throughout their employment with SUI.
 During the interview process, inmates are encouraged to organize their training program via MAP, thus further improving coordination.